2012 College Station shooting

 Mass shooting in Texas, U.S.

-On August 13, 2012, a local constable was shot and killed in College Station, Texas, by the man to whom he was serving a legal notice.
+On August 13, 2012, a local constable was shot and killed in College Station, Texas, United States, by the man to whom he was serving a legal notice.
 Other officers came to the scene and engaged in a shootout that lasted for approximately thirty minutes, during which one bystander was killed and officers were injured.
 The suspect, who was shot and fatally wounded in the gunfight, was later identified as 35-year-old Thomas Alton Caffall III.
 Police found a Vz 58 Tactical Sporter rifle, a Mosin–Nagant M91/30 rifle with a bayonet, a .40-caliber SIG Sauer P226 pistol stolen from a police officer, and a PSL rifle with a scope in his house after the shooting.

 Shootout

 The shooting began near Texas A&M University around 12:30 p.m. when 41-year-old Brazos County Constable Brian Bachmann arrived at the house of Thomas Caffall with the intention to serve a notice for him to appear in court on August 23 due to a failure to pay $1,250 in back rent.
 Caffall apparently became outraged by this and opened fire as the officer approached his home, fatally wounding Bachmann.
 He then stole Bachmann's .40-caliber SIG Sauer P226 pistol and also shot and injured 51-year-old Barbara Holdsworth as she parked her vehicle in a driveway half a block from Caffall's home.
 Holdsworth's boyfriend witnessed the shooting and made the first call to 9-1-1.

 Numerous officers arrived at the scene at 12:14 p.m. and engaged in a shootout with Caffall that lasted for approximately thirty minutes.
 In this exchange of gunfire, three officers and a bystander were hit; the wounds of the bystander, 51-year-old Chris Northcliffe, were fatal.
 EMS was pulled away from Chris Northcliffe as they were beginning treatment because of the gunfire from the shootout.
 The shootout ended with Caffall's death from gunshots fired by police at 12:35 p.m.
 A "code maroon" was issued during the shooting at the university after multiple people were shot, according to police spokesperson Rhonda Seaton.
 A total of 65 rounds were fired by Caffall during the shootout.